• Skip to primary navigation

 Following is the general treatment for knee effusion but the treatment may be modified from patient to patient.

 RICE– rest, ice, compression and elevation is the first approach for symptomatic relief.
-This relieves muscle of spasm and makes patient more comfortable.
-Opioids or NSAIDs drugs can be added for pain relief.
+This relieves muscle of spasms and makes the patient more comfortable.
+Opioids or NSAID drugs can be added for pain relief.

-This could be the final treatment for many minor swelling, which, if continued would result in resolution.
+This could be the final treatment for many minor swellings, which, if continued would result in resolution.

 Repeated arthrocentesis may also be used as part of treatment in joints with large effusions.